Looking for a great night out

-The stage at Watford Colosseum has seen performances from Elton John, The Faces, Genesis, Marc Bolan, ELO, One Direction, Robbie Williams, Jools Holland, Melanie C, Oasis and many, many more.
+The stage at Watford Colosseum has seen music performances from Elton John, The Faces, Genesis, Marc Bolan, ELO, One Direction, Robbie Williams, Jools Holland, Melanie C and Oasis to name a few.
+There are countless comedians, talk shows, dancers and entertainers that have graced the stage at the Watford Colosseum.

 In July 2017, The Watford Colosseum received a Blue Plaque as part of BBC Music Day celebrations.
 This was in recognition to the historic music venue’s outstanding acoustics and ongoing contribution to the country's musical heritage.